 The Carleton advantage

-Carleton University’s undergraduate programs in psychology are designed to provide you with a deeper appreciation of the complexity and diversity of human behaviour, knowledge of the principles of systematic and empirical investigation, and specific skills that enhance your employability.
+Carleton University’s undergraduate programs in psychology are designed to provide you with a better understanding of the world, a deeper appreciation of the complexity and diversity of human behaviour, and knowledge of the principles of systematic and empirical investigation.

 The insights you will gain from studying psychology will serve you throughout your life, in virtually any career.
 If you are interested in a career as a psychologist, our Honours programs prepare you for additional study at the graduate level.